wordpress-mobile/WordPress-iOS/docs/voiceover-guidelines.md

 <img src="images/voiceover-guidelines/custom-actions-cells.png" width="240">

 We can make the buttons accessible individually.
 But that would increase the number of elements that the user has to navigate to.
-Using custom actions, we can decrease the accessible elements, simplifying the app, and still allow the users to perform the buttons' actions.
+Using custom actions, we can decrease the accessible elements, simplifying the app, and still allow the user to perform the buttons' actions.

 ```swift
 class PostCell: UITableViewCell {